Identifying Quality

 In meeting the weavers, some say “10 hebrons” or 10 threads.

-With so many grading systems, it as an American expert who invented the number system referring to the WPI, Weaves Per Inch.
+With so many grading systems, it as an American expert who invented the number system referring to the WPI, Weaves Per Inch for a more standardized approach.
 Counting the weaves vertically and horizontally, i.e. 12 horizontally, 14 vertically.

-At Little Havana Shop, we have chosen to use the number system of 3/4 for the lowest grade up to as high as grade 16 for a tighter weave for its simplicity.
+At Little Havana Shop, we have chosen to use the WPI system.
+However we begin with a step up from Grade 1.
+We start with a grade 3 / 4 up to as high as a grade 16 for a tighter weave like a fine fabric.
 For a trained and expert weaver, however, just looking at the weave and the finish, one can discern its fine quality.